Heterogeneity-robust granular instruments: Introduction

+\alert{\cite{Baumeister2023a} applies the insights of GIV to a rich, structural model of the oil market (with dynamics, unobserved explanatory variables, and inventories) in a full information maximum likelihood framework.
+While they consider a specification with elasticity heterogeneity, they do not develop formal theoretical results on identification in this setting.
+This paper instead adapts the parsimonious framework of \cite{Gabaix2024} to develop theoretical results on elasticity heterogeneity---on identification, non-identification with latent factors, and limiting behavior---using a moment condition framework.
+This paper ultimately seeks to provide researchers with theoretical results that can be adapted to their own applications.}

+\cite{Banafti2022} proposes a refinement to the GIV estimator, allowing for unobserved explanatory variables but require the number of economic units to be large and the size distribution to be skewed, unlike RGIV.
+Here, the principal challenge is to prevent the law of large numbers from averaging away the granularity of units.
+The authors overcome this challenge by requiring the right tail of the unit size distribution to be highly skewed, with a Pareto tail index of less than 1.
+In contrast, RGIV is consistent even when the size distribution is uniform.

+GIV procedures are closely linked to models found in the spatial panel and peer effects literature \citep{Su2023,Aquaro2021,Chen2022,Manski1993}.
+GIV's spillover network structure can be viewed as a restricted form of spatial autocorrelation.
+Unlike these papers, I allow the number of units to be small (finite), show that the GIV spillovers under unit-level heterogeneity are globally identified, and estimate spillovers without the use of external instruments.
+More broadly, my procedure can also be viewed as a special case of a simultaneous equation model with covariance restrictions, which is closely related to impact matrix identification in the structural VAR setting \citep{Sims1980, Hausman1983a}. \\

 \textsc{Outline}{}{}{} Section \ref{sec:illustration} illustrates the properties of GIV and RGIV in a simple three unit setting.
 Section \ref{sec:general} presents the main consistency and asymptotic normality results for the RGIV estimator.
 Section \ref{sec:testing} describes the RGIV specification test and parameter homogeneity tests.
+Section \ref{sec:extensions} extends RGIV to include observable explanatory variables and discusses non-identification under unobserved explanatory variables.
+Section \ref{sec:application} applies the RGIV estimator to investigate sovereign yield spillovers in the Euro area and the inelastic markets hypothesis.
 Section \ref{sec:simulation} examines finite-sample coverage accuracy of RGIV and GIV through simulations.
+Section \ref{sec:discussion} concludes.